Bifurcation in correlation length of the Ising model on a "Toblerone" lattice: Introduction

 and is found to change sign at the same $T_c$ estimated by Yin in Ref.~\cite{yin2024paradigm}.
 This change of sign conveys an effective decoupling between the legs 1 and 2 of the ladder ($J_\perp=0$), whereupon above $T_c$, the legs re-couple with an antiferromagnetic interaction ($J_\perp < 0$).
 The effect of the spins $s_{t,i}$ can be seen to be analogous to a variable $J_{\mathrm{Rung}}$ in a standard two-leg Ising ladder.
 These RG results corroborated the analysis by Yin based on the correlation functions.

-Ultimately, these behaviours observed in the thermodynamics signal a \textit{crossover} from a non-degenerate ground state to a manifold of frustrated states ,which can become remarkably narrow \cite{yin2024paradigm}.
+Ultimately, these behaviours observed in the thermodynamics signal a \textit{crossover} from a non-degenerate ground state to a manifold of frustrated states, which, in the case of the model in \cref{tobl_Hamiltonian}, can become remarkably narrow \cite{yin2024paradigm}.
 These analyses provided useful insights into the curious thermodynamics, yet there remain some questions which we aim to address.

 \paragraph*{(1)} Are the location and the width of the peak in specific heat independent? \paragraph*{(2)} What response, if any, is seen in the zero field susceptibility for this model? \paragraph*{(3)} Can the relevant symmetries of the model provide deeper insights about the model? \paragraph*{(4)} What is the full picture of the correlations in the model? \\